frankyeh/DSI-Studio-Website/doc/cli_data.md

  ![](https://sites.google.com/a/labsolver.org/dsi-studio/_/rsrc/1468760871354/Manual/export-data-to-matlab/mat_export.jpg)

-The FIB file (*.fib.gz and *.fz) stores the vector field (fiber orientations) and anisotropy information (the magnitude) that can be used by DSI Studio to conduct fiber tracking.
-The FIB files are MATLAB matrix file stored in V4 version.
-The fib.gz and .fz files are the FIB files compressed by gzip.
-To load an FIB file into Matlab, extract the *.fib.gz or *.fz file into an uncompressed file.
-Then rename the file to .mat file and load it using Matlab.
+The FIB file format (*.fib.gz, *.fz) stores vector field data (fiber orientations) and anisotropy information (magnitude), which are used by DSI Studio for fiber tracking.
+FIB files are stored in MATLAB's V4 matrix format, with .fib.gz and .fz being gzip-compressed versions.

+To load a FIB file in MATLAB, decompress the file (if compressed) and rename it with a .mat extension before loading it.
+When saving a processed FIB file, it must be saved in MATLAB's V4 format to ensure compatibility with DSI Studio.

 The following is a list of matrix used in the SRC file.